-To use a plug-in monitor with up.time, do the following:

-- 1. Download the plug-in monitor from the uptime Support Portal. - 2.
-Locate the loadpluginmonitor script, which is found in your up.time scripts directory. - 3.
-In a command line shell, change to the - [UP.TIME_HOME]/scripts/ directory, and locate the loadpluginmonitor script. - 4.
-Run the loadpluginmonitor script with a single argument that points to the location and name of the plug-in monitor you downloaded.
-The plug-in monitor will be installed in a subdirectory under the - /scripts directory.
+- 1. Download the plug-in monitor from The Grid (http://support.uptimesoftware.com/the-grid/). - Copy the plug-in monitor files to the the up.time Monitoring Station. - 3.
+At the command line, navigate to the /scripts folder. - For example, if you installed the Monitoring Station in the default location on a Windows system, navigate to the following folder: C:\Program Files\uptime software\uptime\scripts\ - 4.
+Enter the following command: loadpluginmonitor <path_and_filename> Where <path_and_filename> is the name of, and full path to, the name of the plug-in monitor you downloaded.
+The plug-in monitor will be installed in a subdirectory under the /scripts directory.
 The installation directory is determined by the plug-in monitor's XML file.

+(1) If you have deployed up.time UI instances, ensure you always run command-line scripts such as loadpluginmonitor on the primary Monitoring Station that is actually performing data collection.

-5. Run the up.time GUI. - 6.
-Click Services on the up.time tool bar.
-7. Click Add Service Instance in the Tree Panel. - The Add Service Monitor window appears. - 8.
-In the Advanced Monitors section, you will see the plug-in monitor you added to up.time .
+- 5. Switch or log in to the up.time Web interface. - 6.
+Click Services on the main toolbar, then click Add Service Monitor.
+The Add Service Monitor pop-up window appears. - 7.
+In the Advanced Monitors section, you will see the plug-in monitor you added to up time.
 You can now select and configure the plug-in monitor.